Whatsapp

 ▼

-WhatsApp servers → operator's phone
+WhatsApp servers deliver to the operator's phone

 ```